IBM/kar/examples/actors-ykt/README.md

 processes can subscribe to `siteReport` to track the simulation.

 ## Running locally

+The first time you run locally, you will need to execute `npm install`.

 The easiest way to run locally is to invoke the script `./deploy/runServerLocally.sh` in one shell terminal and `./deploy/runClientLocally.sh` in another terminal.
 This will simulate one work day in approximately a minute.
 Typical output is shown below:
 ```shell